JULY 23– AUG 29, 2020

-This exhibition features installation works by four regional artists Marilyn Larson, John Saurer, Elizabeth Simonson and Michon Weeks.
-Each artist has developed a specific visual language that aims to shift viewers’ perspective toward a more meditative view of the world, either through repetitive forms, mathematical theories, grid systems, or circular structures.
-The exhibition will also feature 30 drawings created by community members in two, free workshops based on the book by Frederick Franck: “The Zen of Seeing: Seeing/Drawing as Meditation” presented in a continuous installation.
+This exhibition features installation works by six regional artists Marilyn Larson, Tim Lloyd, John Saurer, Jan Shoger, Elizabeth Simonson and Michon Weeks.
+Each artist has developed a specific visual language that aims to shift viewers’ perspective toward a more meditative view of the world, either through repetitive forms, mathematical theories, grid systems or circular structures.

 Marilyn Larson is a Minneapolis-based artist, ceremonialist, and labyrinth maker.
 Since 1996 she has been building contemplative labyrinths for wall, floor and outdoors.
 Labyrinths have been found worldwide over the past 5,000 years.
 Patterns found in nature are reflected in walkable art called labyrinths.
 A labyrinth is an enclosed meandering path that leads into a center and out again.
 A sacred space is created each time we trace the form of a labyrinth with eyes, fingers, or feet.
 A labyrinth is also a mirror and a listening device.
 Intentions set upon entering the image invite response.
 Wherever found, labyrinths continue to offer an opportunity to experience a pace that can bring inner peace.
 Like the meandering movement of a river that revitalizes water, the ever-turning, rhythmical walk of a labyrinth calls forth clarity.